CPhillips-dev/CalcuTrip/README.md

 Version: 1.09
 Author: Charles Phillips

-**CalcuTrip** a simple, user-friendly desktop tool that helps you answer those questions instantly.
+**CalcuTrip** is a simple, user-friendly desktop tool that helps you answer those questions instantly.
 It calculates your **average miles per gallon (MPG)** and **total fuel cost** for each trip, then saves your results to a running log so you can track fuel performance over time.

 This app is designed for: